CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 The `GeoPackage <https://www.geopackage.org/>`_ open format is a container that allows you to store GIS data (layers) in a single file.
-Unlike the ESRI Shapefile format (e.g. the :file:`protected_areas.shp` dataset you loaded earlier), a single GeoPackage file can contain various data (both vector and raster data) in different coordinate reference systems, as well as tables without spatial information; all these features allow you to share data
+Unlike the ESRI Shapefile format (e.g. the :file:`ELC_campus.shp` dataset you loaded earlier), a single GeoPackage file can contain various data (both vector and raster data) in different coordinate reference systems, as well as tables without spatial information; all these features allow you to share data